Carey Clarke: Technique and aesthetic

 Whether working in oil paint, tempera, watercolour or graphite, Carey Clarke's work is always slowly and patiently constructed, his technique highly controlled and meticulous, aiming at realism and classical balance.
 According to James Hanley "His work is all about the perception and analysis of reality, and the ability to then translate that experience into the exquisite language of paint."
 Aidan Dunne has written that "even when he is depicting southern locations bathed in warm Mediterranean light, Clarke’s yen for absolute control and endlessly refined detail lends a certain chilly quality to the genuine appeal of his work."
 According to Clarke himself, "My work is clearly realistic.
 Nevertheless I sometimes transcend this obsessiveness with realism and create the occasional image that is imbued with lyrical feeling."

+According to Conor Walton, Carey Clarke excels "in virtuoso painterly transcriptions of the most complex interplay of light and matter, such as beams of sunlight entering a space, dramatically hitting objects, bouncing off or passing through to create first a dramatic pattern, then a symphonic array of delicately coloured reflections.
+They are – literally – transient moments of stillness and illumination."